 |THIS HORSE TAKES ONE STEP AND BACK COMES UP.

 |THESE 4 SHIELDS ARE WHAT MAKE THE PROTECTOR WORK! (rear shields are placed too far back in this pic)

-First I want to thank you for your interest in the CorrecTOR and in keeping your horse comfortable.
+First I want to thank you for your interest in the ProTecTOR

+and in keeping your horse comfortable.
 It isn't everyone that is aware or thinks it makes any difference.

 I tried to make using this device as easy as possible.
 I'm sure someone will need help with something that's

 not explained here.
-The Corrector comes with simple instructions and a peel-off label showing where to place the saddle
+The ProTecTOR comes with simple instructions and a peel-off label showing where to place the saddle

 tree bar at the front.
 It's a 2x4 label and gives the basic instructions again.
 Just cover that label up with your tree

 bar & girth well forward and tighten.

 With your left hand lift the corrector

 and Envelope pad up into the gullet of the fork.
 This will work down to the horse after you get on, very